Securing a Role for Renewable Gas

 - Innovative Domestic Job Creation.
 As the renewable gas industry continues to grow, increasing production will lead to the development and deployment of new technologies, while creating new green jobs that cannot be exported.

-A broad national assesment of the potential for Renewable Gas to play a leading role in enhancing our energy security and environmental quality was conducted by the American Gas Foundation (AGF) earlier this year and found that with the right policies, Renewable Gas could meet the natural gas needs of half of all American homes.
+A broad national assesment of the potential for Renewable Gas to play a leading role in enhancing our energy security and environmental quality was conducted by the American Gas Foundation (AGF) in 2011 and found that with the right policies, Renewable Gas could meet the natural gas needs of half of all American homes.
 The benefits and potential of Renewable Gas identified by AGF suggest that policy makers and other stakeholders should further explore ways to enhance the production, distribution and use of this renewable resource.

 Well conceived changes in government policies will expand the use of Renewable Gas across the country.
 These policy changes should incorporate the following: